 Abra del Acay is said to be the highest road pass in America

-Abra del Acay is a high mountain pass at an elevation of 4.956m (16,259ft) above the sea level, located in La Poma Departament, in Salta Province, in northwestern Argentina.
-It’s said to be the highest road pass in the whole of America.
+Abra del Acay is a high mountain pass at an elevation of 4.956m (16,259ft) above the sea level, located in La Poma Departament, in Salta Province, in Argentina.
+It’s said to be the highest road pass on a national highway in the whole of America.

 Pic: Francisco Chiarella